TedEkstrom/miniChatGPT/README.md

 <br>INTRODUCTION<br/>
 MiniChatGPT does not use a perfect training algorithm but is intended more as a way for me to learn what such training can look like and what the result will be.
 (I use Copilot to build the script for training and running the model.)
-Therefore, I cannot claim that the model that is picked up is good, which is also noticeable when testing it.
+Therefore, I cannot claim that the model that is good, which is also noticeable when testing it.
 I have used training data that I found from https://github.com/voidful/awesome-chatgpt-dataset and which seems to be a good and legitimate training set.

 Here is a good article explaining the math behind ChatGPT: https://medium.com/@joshuaanang783/the-math-and-logic-behind-chatgpt-this-paper-is-all-you-need-57b82a0527f9